GeorginaCarlisle/inspiring-young-writers/README.md

 [ChatGPT](https://chat.openai.com/) - ChatGPT was used to help resolve project bugs.
 This has then been clearly referenced in [Bugs and Fixes](#bugs-and-fixes).
 ChatGPT was also used on occasion to speed up the development process and provide ideas and support in achieving certain requirements.
 This has then been clearly referenced in [Acknowledgements](#acknowledgements).

+[Jshint](https://jshint.com/) - Used to validate the JavaScript code.

 [Return to contents list](#contents)

 ## Testing and Validation